Ouka-8/How-I-passed-the-LPI-Security-Essentials-020-100/README.md

 But here’s the truth: not everyone learns the same way.
 What works for me might not be the perfect fit for you.
 If, you find my path doesn’t serve you, I encourage you to pursue the study rhythm, tools, and habits that help you thrive.

-Resources used: Jason Dion's LPI Essentials (010-160) on Udemy Cisco's Linux Essentials course on Netacad
+Resources used: - Jason Dion's LPI Essentials (010-160) on Udemy
+                - Cisco's Linux Essentials course on Netacad
+                - LPI Linux Essentials 010-160 (6 Practice Exams)